Franklin D. Roosevelt: New York state senator (1910–1913)

 Despite short legislative sessions, Roosevelt treated his new position as a full-time career.
-Taking his seat on January 1, 1911, Roosevelt soon became the leader of a group of "Insurgents" in opposition to the Tammany Hall machine that dominated the state Democratic Party.
-In the 1911 U.S. Senate election, which was determined in a joint session of the New York state legislature, (Note: State legislatures elected United States senators prior to the ratification of the Seventeenth Amendment in 1913.)
-Roosevelt and nineteen other Democrats caused a prolonged deadlock by opposing a series of Tammany-backed candidates.
-Tammany threw its backing behind James A. O'Gorman, a highly regarded judge whom Roosevelt found acceptable, and O'Gorman won the election in late March.
-Roosevelt in the process became a popular figure among New York Democrats.
-News articles and cartoons depicted "the second coming of a Roosevelt", sending "cold shivers down the spine of Tammany".
+Taking his seat on January 1, 1911, Roosevelt soon became the leader of the "Insurgents" in opposition to the Tammany Hall machine that dominated the state Democratic Party.
+In the 1911 US Senate election, Roosevelt and nineteen other Democrats caused a prolonged deadlock by opposing the Tammany-backed candidate.
+(Note: At that time, state legislatures elected US senators.)
+This made him a well-known figure in the press.
+News articles and cartoons depicted "the second coming of a Roosevelt" sending "cold shivers down the spine" of Tammany Hall.
+Roosevelt also opposed Tammany Hall by supporting Woodrow Wilson's successful bid for the 1912 Democratic nomination.
+With help from journalist Louis McHenry Howe, he was re-elected in 1912.
+After the election, he chaired the Agriculture Committee; his work on farm and labor bills was a precursor to his later New Deal policies.